Crazy Plant Shop

 Is it any good?

-This game is extraordinarily well thought out and well implemented, merging what kids are doing with the content to be learned in a way that's fun, whether it's an educational experience or not.
-Kids are exposed to real science -- including Punnett squares -- but they don't feel like they're studying.
-Instead, they're managing a shop and collecting plants.
-With great graphics and intuitive play, kids will spend many hours discovering new varieties of plants and all the genetic combinations available.
+This game tackles a fun and interesting topic: genetics.
+The lessons to be learned are completely integrated with gameplay.
+Kids are exposed to real science -- including Punnett squares -- but don't feel like they're studying.
+Instead, they're managing a shop along with collecting and breeding plants.
+With the cute graphics and educational play, kids can discover new varieties of plants and all the genetic combinations available.

 Families can talk about...

-Families can discuss how genetics translate from the game to real life.
-How might things not be as simple as the models used in this game?
+Families can talk about how genetics translate from the game to real life.
+How might things in real life not be as simple as the models used in this game?

-Ask kids about their favorite plants: Why are those plants your favorites?
+Ask kids about their favorite plants.
+Why are they your favorites?
 If you were to design a plant, what would it look like?
 What would it be called?

 Do you find it difficult to manage screen time?
 Why might it be good to take a break from a game?